qd-cae/awesome-CAE/README.md

 * [PyQus](https://github.com/JorgeDeLosSantos/pyqus) - Python codes for post-processing of Abaqus ODB files.
 * [IsoSurfaceExtraction](https://github.com/mkazhdan/IsoSurfaceExtraction) - Isosurface extraction from regular voxel grids
 * [glue](https://github.com/glue-viz/glue) - Glue is a python project to link visualizations of scientific datasets across many files.
+* [Simright Viewer](https://www.simright.com/apps/simright-viewer) - Simright Viewer is a Web-based viewer for CAD/CAE models.
+It can also be used to create a 3D snapshot URL for sharing.

 --------------
 # Optimization